How Is Conditional Approval Different From Approval?

 - Asset statements

-If the underwriter, the person whose job it is to determine whether you meet the guidelines for a particular loan, thinks most of your information looks good, but they want to have a few things taken care of before you’re approved, they’ll issue a conditional approval at this point.
+If the underwriter, the person who determines whether you meet the guidelines for a particular loan, thinks most of your information looks good, but needs a few things taken care of before you’re fully approved, they’ll issue a conditional approval at this point.